labgrid-project/labgrid/doc/configuration.rst

   - port (str): tty the instrument is connected to, e.g. '/dev/ttyUSB0'
   - address (int): slave address on the modbus, e.g. 16
   - speed (int, default=115200): baud rate of the serial port
-  - timeout (float): optional, timeout in seconds.
-Default is 0.25 s
+  - timeout (float, default=0.25): optional, timeout in seconds

 Used by:
   - `ModbusRTUDriver`_